vvoelz/pylambdaopt/README.md

 # pylambdaopt

-Python scripts and module to optimize lambda values in FEP calculations
+Python code and scripts to optimize lambda values in FEP calculations

 * `A16F_relative/`  - Simulation files for the A16F alchemical transformation of the A8 miniprotin.
 Also contains results of unoptimized and optimized EE simulations that were analyzed in the manuscript.
 * `biceps_xi_optimization`